Laboratory testing services

 Volatile organic compound (VOC) content of biogas

 With this analysis, the volatile organic compounds (VOC) present in a biogas sample can be quantified.
 Typically, the boiling range of the detected VOCs is 60-280 °C. Samples are collected using a pump and an adsorbent tube.
-The analysis uses GC methods and external standard materials to identify and quantify the compounds.
+The analysis employs a GC-MS method and utilizes external standard materials and mass-spectrum libraries to identify and quantify the compounds.
 Samples to be delivered in gas sampling bags (2 liters in volume).
 The cylinder gas samples will include additional logistics fees.

 410–650 €